 INTRODUCTION

-Vegetables are vital part of a nutritious and healthy diet because they promote a healthy body and mind.
-According to researchers, the people who consumes five or more serving of fruits and vegetables in a day have 20% lesser chances of developing stroke (He et al., 2006) and coronary heart disease (He et al., 2007).
-Vegetables have an elevated microbial contaminantion level due to the nutrients they contain which also favours microbial colonization (Eni et al., 2020).
-Toxins produced by variety of microorganisms play major role in contaminating the food products causing food intoxication (Angulo et al., 2018).
-Disease causing microorganisms like Esherichia coli, Rhizopus, Staphylococcus aureus, Salmonella, Clostridium botulinum, Bacillus cereus, Pseudomonas aeruginosa, Mucor species, Aspergillus and Candida species have been incriminated in fresh produce (Pandey, 2016).
-The number of reported outbreaks both in European countries and United States are less than the actual number of outbreaks that occur in African countries (Arendt et al., 2017).
-In September 2006, a large outbreak occurred across 26 states of US.
+Vegetables are a vital part of a nutritious and healthy diet because they promote a healthy body and mind.
+According to researchers, people who consume five or more servings of fruits and vegetables in a day have 20% lower chances of developing stroke (He et al., 2006) and coronary heart disease (He et al., 2007).
+Vegetables have an elevated microbial contamination level due to the nutrients they contain, which also favors microbial colonization (Eni et al., 2020).
+Toxins produced by various of microorganisms play a major role in the contamination of food products, causing food intoxication (Angulo et al., 2018).
+Diseases caused by microorganisms like Esherichia coli, Rhizopus, Staphylococcus aureus, Salmonella, Clostridium botulinum, Bacillus cereus, Pseudomonas aeruginosa, Mucor species, Aspergillus, and Candida species have been incriminated in fresh produce (Pandey, 2016).
+The number of reported outbreaks both in European countries and the United States (US) are less than the actual number of outbreaks that occur in African countries (Arendt et al., 2017).
+In September 2006, a large outbreak occurred across 26 states in the US.
 The outbreak was caused by Esherichia coli and resulted in 3 deaths and 183 infections.
-This outbreak was found to be related with consumption of pre-packaged spinach (Wendel et al., 2019).
+This outbreak was found to be related to consumption of pre-packaged spinach (Wendel et al., 2019).
 In 2008, multiple Salmonella outbreaks were found to be associated with serrano peppers and jalapeno (Centers for Disease Control and Prevention, 2018).

-According to standard plate counts study, there are four levels of microbiological quality of food for human consumption, they are satisfactory, marginal, unsatisfactory and potentially hazardous.
-Satisfactory levels are those which show good microbiological quality.
-In this case further processing is not required.
-Marginal levels are those which show border line quality and require further consideration to solve possibility of various hygiene problems occurred in the processing of the fruits and vegetables.
-Unsatisfactory levels are those levels which are beyond the acceptable microbiological limits, which are resulted due to poor hygienic conditions or handling practices.
-Potentially hazardous level may cause food borne illness and further processing is immediately done to initiate remedial action (Zwietering, 2017).
-Vegetables such as Cucumber, Okra, Cabbage, Carrot and fluted pumpkin are highly nutritional, especially the rind and seed.
+According to the standard plate counts study, there are four levels of microbiological quality of food for human consumption they are satisfactory, marginal, unsatisfactory, and potentially hazardous.
+Satisfactory levels are those that show good microbiological quality.
+In this case, further processing is not required.
+Marginal levels are those which show borderline quality and require additional consideration to solve the possibility of various hygiene problems occurringin the processing of the fruits and vegetables.
+Unsatisfactory levels are those that exceed the acceptable microbiological limits, resulting from poor hygienic conditions or handling practices.
+Potentially hazardous levels may cause food borne illness, and further processing is immediately done to initiate remedial action (Zwietering, 2017).
+Vegetables such as Cucumber, Okra, Cabbage, Carrot, and fluted pumpkin are highly nutritional, especially the rind and seed.
 Several studies have outlined the numerous biological and pharmacological benefits of vegetables (Madhavi et al., 2018).
-Vegetables are a suitable host for the colonisation of microorganisms, and these organisms involved could be either spoilage or pathogenic micro organisms or both.
-Due to the high moisture content in vegetables, spoilage bacteria easily invade the fruits and leaves, especially in poor storage conditions modifying the texture, flavor, color and/or appearance (Ogunbanwo et al., 2020).
-They may result in infections such as gastroenteritis.
+Vegetables can serve as suitable hosts for the colonization of microorganisms, which may be spoilage, pathogenic micro organisms or both.
+Due to the high moisture content in vegetables, spoilage bacteria easily invade the fruits and leaves, especially in poor storage conditions, modifying the texture, flavor, color, and/or appearance (Ogunbanwo et al., 2020).
+They may result in infections such as gastroenteritis().
 Hence, public health professionals place emphasis on the quality and hygiene of fruits and vegetables (Walsh et al., 2016).
 Vegetables are rich in vitamins, minerals, antioxidants and many phyto-nutrients.